By Jay Rogers

 The Tartar Conquests

-But then in the thirteenth century, this budding civilization was rudely crushed by invading Tartar hordes, who overran the unfortunate land and for more than two hundred years held the Russian princes in a degrading bondage, forcing them to pay homage and tribute, and inflicting upon the people the most horrible atrocities.
-Then Russia was cut off from the rest of Europe, and the civilization and nationalization of the Slavs was delayed until the fifteenth century.
+In the thirteenth century, this budding Christian civilization was rudely crushed by invading Tartar hordes, who overran the unfortunate land.
+For more than two hundred years, the Tatars held the Russian princes in a degrading bondage, forcing them to pay homage and tribute, and inflicting upon the people the most horrible atrocities.
+Russia was cut off from the rest of Europe and the civilization and nationalization of the Slavs was delayed until the fifteenth century.

 In 1301, the government of Kiev moved to Muscovy, or Moscow.
 Ten years later the See of the Orthodox Church followed.
 This was the foundation of Czarist Russia.
 Moscow was fortified as a protection against the Tartars.
 Over a 300 year period the city was gradually enlarged, the Kremlin was built and Moscow gained economic control over the surrounding principalities.